-Living on the breadline in Switzerland
+Why living on the breadline is especially hard in Switzerland

 Big moaners?

-When comparing different countries, poverty is relative.
+Of course, when comparing different countries, poverty is relative.
 In Switzerland, single people who live on less than CHF2,259 a month, or a family of four earning below CHF3,990 a month, are considered poor.
-In Russia, however, more than 12% of the population live on less than 11,162 rubles (CHF174) a month.
+In Russia, however, more than 12% of the population lives on less than 11,162 rubles (CHF174) a month.

-The cost of living is naturally higher in Switzerland than in Russia, which makes it difficult to compare.
+But the cost of living is naturally higher in Switzerland than in Russia, which makes it difficult to compare.
 Let’s have a look at an average Swiss budget.

 “Taxes, rent and housing are the classic high fixed costs.
 And those on low income therefore do not have much money left for other expenses,” says Schmid-Fischer.
 According to government figures, households with a gross monthly income of under CHF5,000 are unable to save any money.